Where do you live?

 What keeps you flying?

 I have a spirit that keeps seeking new adventures, continuous learning, and exploration.
-Flying is now also my profession, through my school, but my priority is...
+Flying is...